 No talk with an Instagrammer could be complete without getting their views on all the recent changes Instagram has gone through with new algorithms, potential shadow blocking scandals, and the changing culture of being a professional Instagrammer:

-“I’ve heard big supports of whether that shadow ban is actually a thing or not, I’m not too sure about that.
+“I’ve heard big support of whether that shadow ban is actually a thing or not, I’m not too sure about that.
 I’m in a few groups with other influencers and bloggers, and everyone is very frustrated with how Instagram has changed the game.
 A lot of them show a lot of anger towards Instagram, and I try not to live my life with any anger in it.
-I try to be happy and positive, and I keep thinking to myself, without instagram I wouldn’t be in the situation I’m in now.
+I try to be happy and positive, and I keep thinking to myself, that without Instagram I wouldn’t be in the situation I’m in now.
 You’ve got to adapt as well, everything changes, it’s always changing, so you have to apply another way to get engagement up.
 And that tends to be through engagement groups and a ‘like-for-like’ situation.”

 It may be slightly shocking to hear a big influencer talking about a ‘like-for-like’ culture, so I decided to ask him a little more about the struggles of engagement and what success really looks like on Instagram beyond just simple numbers:

 “Basically you’re saying it [engagement] is superficial, and that’s 100% right, and that’s a sad reflection on what Instagram has done with playing with the algorithms.
 Ultimately they’re just trying to make money out of it as a business for them and you get that approach but unfortunately, influencers are starting to look that way as well.
 There are lots more companies out there now that offer ways you can buy likes and buy followers and some people would do that because they feel robbed by the way Instagram has changed things.
-Back in the day I had a lot less followers and getting heaps higher engagement and over time your followers keep growing and your engagement goes backwards.
+Back in the day I had a lot fewer followers and got heaps higher engagement and over time your followers keep growing and your engagement goes backwards.
 It looks bad because everyone thinks you’ve bought your followers because you don’t have the engagement whereas it’s just the case that the followers you do have are not seeing your photos anymore because Instagram’s playing around with things.”

-Buying followers and likes can be a tantalizing taboo for many users, however if you’re making a living off those analytics the price soon looks like a simple business expense, but at what social cost?
+Buying followers and likes can be a tantalizing taboo for many users, however, if you’re making a living off those analytics the price soon looks like a simple business expense, but at what social cost?
 “Exactly, and the sad part about that is, it’s obviously a bit fake.
 So companies are paying you for what they think is good engagement that’s going to get people buying products.
 It’s actually a false economy.”

-While it may look like Steve simply takes photos of himself all day he actually has a full time job, as well as a family with two kids.
+While it may look like Steve simply takes photos of himself all day he actually has a full-time job, as well as a family with two kids.
 So what sort of time commitment does it take to be a professional Instagrammer?

 Finally being the man everyone is talking about, I had to ask Steve to share some of his hot tips to boost your profile out of the ubiquitous sea of filters:

 “I think the key is different content.
-Even in my space I can see that a lot of people get bored of the similar angle shots.
+Even in my space, I can see that a lot of people get bored of similar angle shots.
 So even if you’re changing up your look everyday and going out there, people still want to see different things; different angles, different shots.
-They definitely need to be high quality, you can’t put up grainy shots as they hardly ever get good engagement, and just being active is another one, and careful use of hashtags.
-I’ve been doing some research, not necessarily on the biggest hashtags, so the idea being that if you’ve got a lesser hashtag that has not as many pages linked to it and therefore if your engagement on your picture is quite reasonable you’ve got a better chance of being at the top of that list.
+They definitely need to be high quality, you can’t put up grainy shots as they hardly ever get good engagement, and just being active is another one and careful use of hashtags.
+I’ve been doing some research, not necessarily on the biggest hashtags, so the idea is that if you’ve got a lesser hashtag that has not as many pages linked to it and therefore if your engagement on your picture is quite reasonable you’ve got a better chance of being at the top of that list.
 As opposed to, if you’re using hashtags that have millions and millions of photos, and your photo’s engagement is still decent but compared to others using the same hashtag is nowhere near them, you’re never going to get the top of those pages, only when you first do the post.
 And if it’s a big hashtag usually your post goes real quick.”

-Lastly, Steve it’s time to think fast….
+Lastly, Steve, it’s time to think fast….